PlumpMath/SwipeToDismissUndoList/README.md

 SwipeToDismissUndoList
 =======================

+This library has been modified to work exclusively with ExpandableListView instead of AbsListView.
+This allows the OnDismiss callback to return the group and child positions from the swiped item (thus simplifying the code when used).

+When a group item is swiped, the childPos value in OnDismiss will be -1.

 _**This library is deprecated in favor of [EnhancedListView](https://github.com/timroes/EnhancedListView).
 I won't fix any bugs on this library anymore.**_

 The SwipeToDismissUndoList is a library to add swipe to dismiss functionality to